Most pet owners know the importance of their dog’s monthly heartworm pill, but not everyone realizes the importance of protecting their cat as well.

 In cats, disease is caused by adult worms damaging the heart and lungs.
 This damage can lead to heart enlargement and failure, severe pulmonary artery damage – even cutting off blood supply to lung lobes.
 Adult heartworms live 1-2 years in cats.
 When they die, they can break off and go into the lungs.
 The inflammation resulting from this can be lethal.

-The most common sign of heartworm disease in cats is sudden death, but they can also show clinical signs including vomiting, coughing, weight loss, exercise intolerance, breathing problems, and collapse.
+Signs of heartworm disease in cats include vomiting, coughing, weight loss, exercise intolerance, breathing problems, collapse, and even sudden death.
 Sudden respiratory distress with no previous problems is a very common sign.

 How is the disease different than in dogs?